dahoum/Nursery/Cooperative/README.md

 ##### DATEV

-My research into the cooperative forms of business organisation—especially in the IT industry—has led me to v intersting discoveries.
-For example DATEV, which is the leading provider of IT services for accountants and lawyers in Germany, is a coopeative—where members can be only accountants and lawyers, employs 8 000 people and has a €1b of annual turnover.

 https://de.m.wikipedia.org/wiki/DATEV

+DATEV is the leading provider of IT services for accountants and lawyers in Germany.
+It is a coopeative, where members can be only accountants and lawyers.
+DATEV employs 8 000 people and has a €1b of annual turnover.

 ##### Duria eG